 A2.
 The Graduate Student Symposium aims to help students to define and make progress on their thesis.
-We accept abstracts that show work in progress – during the period from thesis proposal formulation through to theoretical proofs and empirical studies.
+We accept submissions that show work in progress – during the period from thesis proposal formulation through to theoretical proofs and empirical studies.

 Q3.
 Should my supervisor(s) support my GSS submission?

 Q4.
-Can my supervisor(s) co-author the abstract?
+Can my supervisor(s) co-author the submissions?

 A4.
 Supervisor(s) should be acknowledged somewhere in the abstract but are not to be co-authors.
 Front page’s footnote or Acknowledgement before Bibliography are good places to list the name(s).
 However, your supervisor(s) cannot co-author the abstract.
 The same rule applies to post-doctoral fellows: we would not accept abstracts co-authored by post-doctoral fellows.

 Q5.
 We are two graduate students and want to submit one abstract for our two research projects.
 Is this OK?

 A5.
 We encourage you to submit separate abstracts.
 If a joint project is better explained via one abstract, then you can try to make the case in your cover letter.

 Q6.
 I have an abstract accepted by GSS.
 Can I have some financial support to attend GSS?